SanchoBlaze/blazeislebot/README.md

 - **`/xp [user]`**: View your XP and progress with visual progress bar
 - **`/level [user]`**: See detailed level information and category badge
 - **`/leaderboard`**: Top 10 users with XP, levels, and badges
-- **Level-up notifications**: Automatic announcements in welcome channel
+- **Level-up notifications**: Automatic announcements in dedicated loyalty channel (or welcome channel as fallback)
 - **Rich embeds**: Beautiful displays with progress bars and statistics
 - **Persistent storage**: All data safely stored in SQLite database